-As of October 31, 2009, the face value of our outstanding indebtedness notes was approximately \$4.3 million, of which approximately \$1.0 million is outstanding to our chief executive officer.
-The total face value of the notes outstanding as of October 31, 2009, other than the Moore Notes, is due on or before July 30, 2010.
+As of April 30, 2010, our total outstanding indebtedness was approximately \$4.3 million, which included the face value of our outstanding bridge notes in the amount of approximately \$3.4 million and the note outstanding to our chief executive officer in the amount of approximately \$0.9 million.
+The total face value of the notes outstanding as of April 30, 2010 is due on or before November 30, 2010.
 We dedicate a substantial portion of our cash to pay interest and principal on our debt.
 If we are not able to service our debt, we would need to refinance all or part of that debt, sell assets, borrow more money or sell securities, which we may not be able to do on commercially reasonable terms, or at all.
-In addition, our failure to timely repay (or extend) amounts due and owing under the senior and junior bridge notes, may trigger the anti-dilution protection provisions in a significant number of our warrants, including warrants issued in connection with our 2007 private placement, the senior bridge warrants and the junior bridge warrants, in which case holders of our common stock will experience significant additional dilution.
-As of January 31, 2010, approximately 75 million warrants would be subject to these anti-dilution protection provisions.
+In addition, our failure to timely repay (or extend) amounts due and owing under our outstanding senior and junior bridge notes, may trigger the anti-dilution protection provisions in substantially all of our warrants (other than the warrants issued to the affiliate of Optimus), in which case holders of our common stock will experience significant additional dilution.
+As of July 1, 2010, approximately 80 million warrants would be subject to these anti-dilution protection provisions.

-As of October 31, 2009, \$3.3 million of this indebtedness is secured by substantially all of our assets.
+As of April 30, 2010, \$150,000 of this indebtedness is secured by substantially all of our assets.
 The terms of our notes include customary events of default and covenants that restrict our ability to incur additional indebtedness.
 These restrictions and covenants may prevent us from engaging in transactions that might otherwise be considered beneficial to us.
 A breach of the provisions of our indebtedness could result in an event of default under our outstanding notes.
 If an event of default occurs under our notes (after any applicable notice and cure periods), the holders would be entitled to accelerate the repayment of amounts outstanding, plus accrued and unpaid interest.
 In the event of a default under our senior indebtedness, the holders could also foreclose against the assets securing such obligations.
 In the event of a foreclosure on all or substantially all of our assets, we may not be able to continue to operate as a going concern.